- Products & Technology

 Posted by: Craig PalliJune 8, 2011

-Much has been written in the past month about Apple’s ban on using incentivized downloads to promote apps in its App Store.
+Much has been written in the past month about Apple’s ban on apps that use incentivized downloads to promote other apps.
 Whether you support Apple’s move or not, there remains one indisputable fact: for advertisers, incentivized networks have been a valuable and cost-effective means of securing app store visibility and downloads; and for app publishers it has been a complementary, high margin revenue stream.

 So before the train leaves the station altogether, we say: “Incentive based downloads are still viable, so get 'em while you can!”